krosengr4/Professional-Portfolio/README.md

 THEN I am taken to that deployed application
 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

+# Pseudo Code what else I need to do:
+1) Put in my first application and make it larger in size.
+2) Make the images clickable that takes you to the link of the deployed app.
+3) Make the portfolio adaptable to different viewports